mvantellingen/python-zeep/docs/datastructures.rst

 xsd:anyType is used as a wildcard type.
 Where the xsd:Any element allows any element the xsd:anyType allows any type for a specific element.
 The usage from zeep is almost the same.
-Instead of passing an Element class to the AnyObject an xsd type is passed.
+Instead of passing an :class:`~zeep.xsd.Element` class to the AnyObject an xsd type is passed.

 .. code-block:: python